 Preventing Frozen Pipes Is Possible

-Our plumbers and technicians at Majestic Plumbing & Electric are skilled at inspecting your potential for frozen pipes and can create a recommended plan of action before the onset of colder weather.
+Our plumbers and technicians at Majestic Plumbing and Electric are skilled at inspecting your potential for frozen pipes and can create a recommended plan of action before the onset of colder weather.
 In the meantime, here are some helpful tips to help prevent frozen pipes or iced-out water supply lines for your home or business.
 When it gets cold outside, try these tips!

 - Keep garage doors closed if there are water supply lines in the garage.